Do We Fully Understand Students' Knowledge States? Identifying and Mitigating Answer Bias in Knowledge Tracing: Introduction

 \section{Introduction}

-\IEEEPARstart{T}HE COVID-19 pandemic outbreak has compelled millions of students to stay home and pursue their studies online in recent years.
-In online learning environments, it is crucial to automatically assess students' \emph{knowledge states}, which refers to their mastery levels of various knowledge concepts, such as addition, subtraction, and multiplication in math~\cite{Abdelrahman2022Knowledge}.
-By leveraging this functionality, it becomes possible to offer tailored learning experiences to students, including learning resource recommendation~\cite{zhu2023recommending}, adaptive testing~\cite{ghosh2021BOBCAT}, and educational gaming~\cite{long2017educational}.
+The COVID-19 pandemic outbreak has compelled millions of students to stay home and pursue their studies online in recent years.
+In online learning environments, it is crucial to automatically assess students' \emph{knowledge states}, which refers to their mastery levels of various knowledge concepts, such as addition, subtraction, and multiplication in math~\cite{abdelrahman2023learning}.
+By leveraging this functionality, it becomes possible to offer tailored learning experiences to students, including learning resource recommendation~\cite{lin2022hierarchical}, adaptive testing~\cite{ghosh2021BOBCAT}, and academic performance prediction~\cite{cui2022tri}.

-Knowledge tracing (KT) aims to track students' evolving knowledge states through their engagement with concept-related questions~\cite{Abdelrahman2022Knowledge,liu2021survey}.
+Knowledge tracing (KT) aims to track students' evolving knowledge states through their engagement with concept-related questions~\cite{Abdelrahman2022Knowledge,song2022survey}.
 As shown in Fig.~\ref{fig:KT}, students are presented with a sequence of questions related to a set of knowledge concepts and are required to provide answers to these questions.
 Throughout the learning process, a KT system dynamically assesses the students' knowledge states over the concepts.
 In the literature, KT is commonly framed as a sequence modeling problem and has been extensively investigated for decades~\cite{corbett1994knowledge,khajah2016deep}.
 With the advent of deep learning, deep knowledge tracing (DKT)~\cite{piech2015deep} was proposed to apply recurrent neural networks (RNNs) to capture the long-term dependencies among a student's learning interactions.
 After that, more types of neural networks were developed for KT, such as the dynamic key-value memory networks (DKVMN)~\cite{zhang2017dynamic} and self-attentive knowledge tracing networks (AKT)~\cite{ghosh2020context}.

 It is worth noting that the actual knowledge states of students during the learning process cannot be directly observed.
 Therefore, the performance of KT models needs to be indirectly evaluated by predicting how students will perform on future questions~\cite{liu2021survey}.
 This is based on the underlying assumption that only by comprehending students' knowledge states can we estimate their future responses.
 In general, KT models~\cite{piech2015deep,zhang2017dynamic,ghosh2020context} simplify the student-question interactions by assuming that students' responses are binary, that is, they can either provide a correct or incorrect answer.
 However, we have observed a strong \emph{answer bias of questions}, suggesting that there is often a significant imbalance between the number of correct and incorrect answers for each question.
 In Fig.~\ref{fig:bias_all}, we plot the percentage stacked area charts of correct and incorrect answers across various questions on three benchmark datasets for KT.
 The charts reveal that most questions exhibit significantly imbalanced proportions.
 The answer bias can be naturally explained in terms of the differences in difficulty between questions~\cite{Shen2022Assessing}. \emph{Nevertheless, it also provides a shortcut for achieving good prediction performance in KT.} After a preliminary analysis, we found that blindly selecting the answer that occurs more frequently for each question yields a decent accuracy in testing, even without taking into account any of the students' past learning interactions!